Jsparrow/dashboard/docs/README.md

 ### [Use Switch Expression](https://jsparrow.github.io/rules/use-switch-expression.html)

-This rule replaces the traditional switch statements with switch expressions which turned to standard feature in Java 14.
+This rule replaces the traditional switch statements with switch expressions which turned into a standard feature in Java 14.

 For instance, the following code:
 ```java